-Each firm will be given a log in identification and password to access the LCPtracker system.
-Use of the system will involve data entry of weekly payroll information including: employee name, social security number, trade classification, total hours and fractions of hours for every type of trade classification work performed on this project, wage and benefits paid, etc. LCPtracker's software can also interface with most payroll and accounting software programs that are capable of generating a CSV (comma delimited file).
+Each contractor and subcontractor on applicable contracts will be provided a username and password to access LCPtracker system.
+Use of the system will involve data entry of weekly payroll information including: employee name, social security number, trade classification, total hours and fractions of hours for every type of trade classification work performed on the project, and wage and benefits paid.
+LCPtracker's software can also interface with most payroll and accounting software programs that are capable of generating a CSV (comma delimited file).
 If your program does not have this capability, LCPtracker may be able to build an interface to communicate with your accounting software.